 - Company’s formation date is no more than five years prior to the time of Microgrant application for Phase I assistance and no more than seven years prior for Phase II and Fast-Track assistance.

 - Company has not received a LaunchTN Microgrant in the 12 months prior to the time of application, with an exception being when a company has received a Microgrant for a Phase I award, is now pursuing that project’s Phase II award and is, therefore, applying for Phase II assistance.

-- Company must provide evidence of participation in a LaunchTN-approved in-person or webinar training program within the 12 months prior to the time of application.
+- Company must certify participation in a LaunchTN-approved in-person or webinar training program within the 12 months prior to the time of application.
 Approved programs include: